Lepard: Learning partial point cloud matching in rigid and deformable scenes: Conclusion

 \section{Conclusion}

-We demonstrate the effectiveness of Lepard for both rigid and deformable point cloud matching.
+By leveraging the positional knowledge, Lepard demonstrates state-of-the-art feature matching results for both rigid and deformable point clouds.
 A promising direction is extending it to end-to-end registration.

-\textbf{Limitations.} 1) Our method is a coarse matching approach.
-Fine-grained correspondence could be achieved with ICP/N-ICP refinements, or learning-based refinement~\cite{sun2021loftr,puy2020flot}.
-2) In deformable cases, our method does not explicitly handle topological changes.
-A potential solution is to jointly learn matching with motion segmentation as in~\cite{huang2021multibodysync, gojcic2021rigid_scene_flow}.
-3) Finally, matching and registration for deformable point clouds in the low overlapping cases is particularly challenging due to data incompleteness and the high complexity of non-rigid motion.
-Fig.~\ref{fig:failure_case} shows such an failure case.
+A few limitations are yet to be addressed: 1) Lepard is a coarse matching approach.
+Fine-grained correspondence could be obtained with learning-based refinement, e.g.~\cite{sun2021loftr,yu2021cofinet}.
+2) In deformable cases, Lepard does not explicitly handle topological changes.
+A potential solution is to jointly learn matching with motion segmentation.
+3) Finally, matching and registration in the low overlapping cases is particularly challenging due to data incompleteness.
+Fig.~\ref{fig:failure_case} shows such failure cases.
 A potential solution for low-overlap scenarios is to expand the mutual information via data completion~\cite{yu2021pointr,li20214dcomplete}.
-Rejecting outliers using the spectral methods~\cite{DPFM,bai2021pointdsc} could also benefit non-rigid registration.
+Learning outlier rejection as~\cite{3DRegnet,bai2021pointdsc} could also benefit registration.